The Peke a Pap is another example of a designer hybrid dog as it brings together the Pekingese with a Papillon.

 How Much Exercise Does a Peke a Pap Need?

 A Peke a Pap is going to have a significant amount of nervous energy that it needs to burn off, but as it does not require a lot of space then it is perfect for apartment living.

-As they love to explore, it means you have to take them on different walks in order to satisfy that curiosity.
+As they love to explore, it means you have to take them on different walks to satisfy that curiosity.
 Look at providing around 45 minutes of exercise per day.

 Also, it will be better if you have an outdoor space that is fenced in that they can run around in and explore whenever they want on top of their walk.

 You also cannot forget the mental exercise side either.
 If they become bored then it will lead to them chewing on things or barking excessively.